 FRANCONIAN COUNTRYSIDE

 This excursion takes travelers by a private motor coach to several spots.
-In addition to what is included below, this excursion includes a relaxing stop at a restaurant where visitors enjoy a cold beer along with pretzels (to dip in their delicious mustard).
+In addition to what is included below, this excursion includes a relaxing stop at a restaurant where visitors enjoy a cold beer with pretzels (to dip in delicious mustard).

 Zeil